Case-Rocket-Team/Parafoil-Designer/README.md

 ---coeffCalc.py---
+!!
+Must have matplotlib installed !!
 This is an old standalone script for calculating CL and CD, it is up to date in calculations and is compatible with Parafoil Designer json files.
 Currently used only for generating pie charts of the CD components.

 ---parafoilPlot.py---
+!!
+Must have matplotlib and pandas installed !!
 This is an old standalone script for plotting various things from xfoil csv files.
 Only used for demo purposes and visualization.